JakeRowsell/minesweeper/README.md

 ===========
 The classic game of minesweeper made predominantly with jQuery

-Todo: < structure
+Todo: < structure \n
-Remove ALL PHP and change file to HTML
+Remove ALL PHP and change file to HTML \n
-Create elements with Javascript rather than load into
+Create elements with Javascript rather than load into \n

-Game:
+\n
+Game:\n
-Varying field size
+Varying field size\n
-Improve Icons
+Improve Icons\n